Xero-Zero/HackBar-Mod-Pro-/README.md

 # HackBar Pro

-Update Some Fnnction and Add some Function
+Update Some Function and Add some Function

 What's New?
 1.Added in  PHP Script function